jina-ai/finetuner/docs/2_step_by_step/2_5_choose_back_bone.md

 # Choose a backbone model

-Finetuner prepared several most widely used backbones for you, including `resnet`, `efficientnet`, `clip` and `bert` etc.
+Finetuner provides several widely used backbone models, including `resnet`, `efficientnet`, `clip` and `bert` etc.

-Finetuner will convert these backbone models as embedding models by removing the *head* or apply *pooling*, fine-tune and produce the embedding model.
+Finetuner will convert these backbone models to embedding models by removing the *head* or applying *pooling*, fine-tuning and producing the final embedding model.
-The embedding model will be fine-tuned for text-to-text, image-to-image and text-to-image search tasks.
+The embedding model can be fine-tuned for text-to-text, image-to-image or text-to-image search tasks.

 You can call: